espebra/filebin/README.md

 * Files expire automatically after a configurable period.
 * Files can be deleted manually.
 * Thumnails are displayed for image files.
+* Triggers capable of calling external scripts on certain events.
+One potential use case is to notify virus/malware scanners on file upload.
 * No external dependencies once built.

 ## Requirements